EMoE: Training-Free Expert Disagreement for Uncertainty-Aware Text-to-Image Diffusion

 \section{Bias in CLIP score}

-CLIP score, despite its known biases \citep{chinchure2023tibet, alabdulmohsin2024clip}, remains a widely-used method for evaluating the alignment between text prompts and generated images, alongside FID \citep{shi2020improving, kumari2023multi}.
-Both metrics, however, rely on auxiliary models (CLIP and Inception, respectively), making them susceptible to inherent biases.
-FID requires a large number of samples for reliable estimation and thus requires more compute, whereas CLIP score facilitates a more direct assessment of text-to-image alignment with fewer samples \citep{kawar2023imagic, ho2022imagen}.
-Moreover, FID does not measure text-image alignment, which is crucial in our context.
-Considering these trade-offs, we prioritized CLIP score due to its relevance to our research objectives and its broad acceptance in related studies.
+CLIP score, despite its known biases \citep{chinchure2023tibet, alabdulmohsin2024clip}, remains a widely used metric for evaluating alignment between text prompts and generated images, alongside FID \citep{shi2020improving, kumari2023multi}.
+Both metrics rely on auxiliary models (CLIP and Inception, respectively), making them susceptible to inherited biases.
+FID also requires many samples for reliable estimation and does not measure text-image alignment, which is central to our setting.
+In contrast, CLIP score provides a direct measure of prompt-image alignment with fewer samples \citep{kawar2023imagic, ho2022imagen}.
+We therefore prioritize CLIP score due to its relevance to our objective and its broad use in text-to-image evaluation.

-To further validate our findings and address potential concerns regarding metric biases, we conducted additional experiments using the Aesthetic Score Predictor and Image Reward as evaluation metrics \citep{schuhmann2022laion, xu2024imagereward}.
+To address metric bias concerns, we also evaluate generated images using the Aesthetic Score Predictor and Image Reward \citep{schuhmann2022laion, xu2024imagereward}.